Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Results

 For the \textit{bcc} lattice, $Q$ is between 0.7 to 0.9, whereas on the \textit{sc} lattice, goes from 0.5 to 0.7 as $\alpha$ gets closer to zero.
 However, having half of the Pad\'e approximants down to $T_c$ is still a very good solution, since none of them are the same at that point when taking the raw HTSE.
 Also, these lattices show a convergence of the $A$ and $B$ values with the HTSE order $n$ that is similar to the \textit{fcc} lattice, using IM1 and IM2. $A$ and $B$ values for the highest HSE order are given in Fig.~\ref{fig8} for the \textit{fcc},\textit{bcc} and \textit{sc} lattices.
-For all lattices, IM1 and IM2 give similar results, specially in the case of $B$.
+For all lattices, IM1 and IM2 give similar results, especially in the case of $B$.
 Differences only show up for $A$ at values of $\alpha$ far from 0.
+We obtained higher values for $A$ and $B$ than those in the literature using HTSEs \cite{Baker67, Oitmaa96}.
+However, the latter were calculated by fitting the Pad\'e approximants of the raw $c_v$-HTSEs with the critical behavior from Eq.~\ref{eq:cvsing} in a small range $\beta < 0.96\ \beta_c$.

 Another interesting feature is that the values of $B$ (the peak height) are very similar for the three lattices, while the values of $A$ seem to change slowly as the coordination number $Z$ changes.
-A similar thing happens with the parameters of the singularities on Ising models on 2D, where the values are very similar but not universal in different lattices\cite{Gonzalez21}.
+A similar thing happens with the parameters of the singularities on Ising models on 2D, where the values are very similar but not universal in different lattices \cite{Gonzalez21}.
 For the pyrochlore lattice, $Q$ takes lower values, between 0.3 and 0.4.
 However, we can still extract values of $A$ and $B$.
 They are smaller than in the \textit{sc} lattice, even though both have the same coordination number $Z$.
 Taking these four lattices, $A$ and $B$ decrease as $T_c$ decreases.
 When $Z=2$ there is no finite-temperature phase transition, so it might be interesting to see how this limit is reached in terms of $A$ and $B$.
 Finally, for the \textit{ssc} lattice, no clear peak can be determined.